 Key Differences Between RJ11 and RJ12

-• RJ12: More advanced systems need additional signals, like ISDN or PBX.
+- RJ12: More advanced systems require additional signals, such as ISDN or PBX.

 When to Use RJ12 Instead of RJ11